FOR PET OWNERS

 Best practices:

-The best practice is to monitor your dogs outside time on your property, this will reduce incidents of excessive barking, or a chance to escape the yard unnoticed.
+To ensure your pets do not create a nuisance or threat in your neighborhood, monitor your dogs outside time when on your property, this will reduce incidents of excessive barking, or a chance to escape the yard unnoticed.
 Take the time; weekly is recommended, to clean up and dispose of dog feces accumulating in your yard.
 This will prevent the spread of disease and eliminate any odors becoming a nuisance.
 A helpful tip is to use empty dog food bags to collect the feces and then dispose of in your black bin for collection.

 Dog owners can be proactive in preventing a nuisance or dangerous pet with some of these tips;